hashicorp/azure-consul/README.md

 2. `cd` into the desired Terraform subdirectory: `azure-consul/terraform/[single-region | multi-region]`

 3. At this point, you will need to create a `terraform.tfvars` file, which contains the Azure read-only credentials for Consul auto-join.
-    * NOTE: We explicitly add this file to our `.gitignore` file to avoid inadvertantly committing sensitive information.
+    * NOTE: We explicitly add this file to our `.gitignore` file to avoid inadvertently committing sensitive information.
 There's a `terraform.tfvars.example` file provided that you can copy and update with your specific values:

     * `auto_join_subscription_id`, `auto_join_client_id`, `auto_join_client_secret`, `auto_join_tenant_id` will use the values obtained from creating the read-only auto-join Service Principal created in step #5 of the Deployment Prerequisites earlier.